Collen Mashawana

-Dr. Collen Mashawana (born 2 September 1981) is a South African businessman, philanthropist and entrepreneur.
+Dr. Collen Mashawana (born 1 September 1981) is a South African businessman, philanthropist, and entrepreneur.

 Early life and education

 Dr. Mashawana was born in Venda, Limpopo.
 He attended Tshishonga Primary School and completed high school at Liivha Private School.
 He studied Information Technology and later completed a Master of Business Administration (MBA) at Henley Business School.

 In 2024, he was awarded an Honorary Doctorate in Philosophy by the University of South Africa (UNISA) in recognition of his contributions to business and philanthropy.

 Career

 Dr. Mashawana began his career at Microsoft South Africa before joining Dimension Data in 2005, where he was later appointed National Public Sector Director.
-In 2008 he received the Esprit du Corps Award for leadership.
+In 2008, he received the Esprit du Corps Award for leadership.

 In 2005, he founded Afribiz Invest, an investment holding company with interests in consulting, construction, property development, ICT, mining, energy, training, and financial services.
 Afribiz employs over 500 people and has delivered more than 40,000 houses to underprivileged communities in South Africa.

 The company has spearheaded large-scale projects such as Rama City and West Rand Mega Park, projected to create more than 50,000 jobs.
-Afribiz also expanded operations internationally, now active in **South Africa, Botswana, Zimbabwe, Ghana, and Dubai**.
+Afribiz has also expanded internationally, with operations in South Africa, Botswana, Zimbabwe, Ghana, and Dubai.